 The trick is to brush the upper wink gently and apply a lot of force to the lower wink.
-Typically the lower wink is played out squop-style, with the upper wink pushed off around the circumference of the squidger, or pushed off the bottom of the squidger.
+Typically the lower wink is played out squop-style, with the upper wink pushed off around the circumference of the squidger, or (with more care if the shot is to be legal) pushed off the bottom of the squidger.
 The squidger must make contact with the upper edge of the uppermost wink first, and the motion of the squidger after winks start to move irreversibly must be quick and continuous.
-Since a boondock aims to send the wink a long way away, the wink is normally sent away from the player.
+Since a boondock aims to send the wink a long distance away, the wink is normally sent away from the player.

-Often the best tactic when landing on a pile in which one's winks are underneath is simply to blow the pile apart.
+Often the best tactic when landing on a pile in which one's winks are underneath is simply to blow the pile apart (putting a small amount of force on friendly winks and as much force as possible on opponents).
 However, for small piles or piles which it would be useful to retain because they also contain a number of opposing winks, it can be worth trying more subtle tactics.